berndtj/django-ex/notes.md

 ### Kubernetes

 This is a given.
-We are using a standard kubernetes, installed via Kops.
+We are using a standard kubernetes, installed via <a href="https://kubernetes.io/docs/getting-started-guides/kops/">Kops</a>.

 ### Jenkins